railgunlabs/charisma/README.md

 ## MISRA C:2012 Compliance

-Charisma honors all Required, Mandatory, and Advisory rules defined by MIRSA C:2012.
+Charisma honors all Required, Mandatory, and Advisory rules defined by MIRSA C:2012 and its four amendments.
 The complete compliance table is [documented here](https://railgunlabs.com/charisma/manual/misra-compliance/).

 ## How Charisma is Tested